wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

   alphabet—investigate!
 * Unexpected categories of tokens.
 The *other* category and sub-categories contain messy tokens;
   they may be worth a quick glance.
 Look out for categories that appear or disappear between pre- and post-analysis!
-In English, the *Latin (Extended)* category may disappear—because almost all diacritics have been folded away.
 An uncommon category like *Old Turkic* may disappear—because all of the Old Turkic tokens, post-analysis, became \u-encoded strings, and are now in the *Unicode* category.
 * Unexpectedly common prefix/suffix alternations.
 If you are using `-x` for automated prefix and suffix detection (see [above](#ExploreAutomaticPrefixandSuffixDetection)), not all of the automatically detected prefix and suffix alternations are going to be valid.
 In English, if